axilmar/parserlib/doc/left_recursion_parsing.md

 #### The REJECT phase

 In the REJECT phase, left-recursive rules are rejected.
-The object tree can be thought of like this (`&` denotes `reference to`, rules are always by reference to allow recursion):
+The object tree can be thought of like this:

 ```
 add